open-telemetry/opentelemetry-collector-contrib/docs/operators/metadata.md

 | `on_error`   | `send`           | The behavior of the operator if it encounters an error.
 See [on_error](/docs/types/on_error.md) |

 Inside the label values, an [expression](/docs/types/expression.md) surrounded by `EXPR()` will be replaced with the evaluated form of the expression.
-The entry's record can be accessed with the `$` variable in the expression so attributes can be added dynamically from fields.
+The entry's body can be accessed with the `$` variable in the expression so attributes can be added dynamically from fields.

 ### Example Configurations